 April 2012 - Additional parking spaces were made and paved with a bus turn-around area.

 April 2012 - The new live honey-bee display has been installed.

 May 2012 - Jim Kerr won the Outstanding Interpretive Volunteer of the Year Award from the National Association of Interpretation.

 June 2012 - Kathy Cattrell, volunteer at the Wildlife Education Center, retired from teaching at Crestview High School and donated a large number of specimens to the Wildlife Center that she had collected during her time at Crestview.
 This included 7 birds nests, 10 mammal mounts, 17 bird mounts, 1 snake mount, 14 study skins, and other animal artifacts.

-August 2012 - Purchased a marquee sign with changeable letters to be placed at the end of the entrance.
+August 2012 - A marquee sign with changeable letters to be placed at the end of the entrance was purchased.

 2012 - There were 120 programs offered to a record total number of participants of 10,781 at the center and off-site.
 Spring 2013 - Thanks to a grant from Camp Frederick, new bird feeders and bird cams were installed in the bird viewing area.